-We are a vibrant Lodge with thirty-five members.
+We are a vibrant Lodge with forty members.
 Ages vary from mid 20s all the way up to the 80s.
 Most members live in and around London but some travel from as far afield as Wales and even Turkey.

 There are an eclectic mix of professions and in our number can be counted accountants, barristers, business development executives, firemen, glaziers , independent financial advisors, IT contractors, Lloyd’s underwriters, medical doctors, pilots, private equity investors, roofers, surveyors and taxi drivers.